 Data speeds can fluctuate a lot

 Disclosure: Tello provided me with a data plan and compatible phone (the Samsung Galaxy S8) for review.
 All the opinions in the review are my own.

 Unlike many carriers that think unlimited plans are the way of the future, Tello gives you a lot of customization over your plan.

-When picking a Tello plan, you get to choose how much data and calling minutes you want.
+When picking a Tello plan, you can choose how much data and call minutes you want.
 Of course, as long as you have a plan with some minutes, you get free unlimited texting, included by default.

-Signing up for the service and finding a plan that worked for me was about as easy as I could have asked for.
+Signing up for the service and finding a plan that worked for me was as easy as I could have asked for.
 I just selected the data and minutes I wanted, logged in with my Google account, confirmed the order, and was on my way.
 I chose to get a new number with my plan, but like any other MVNO, Tello also allows you to transfer an existing number.